Sravya514/2601050100_MTech_CTA/CO1/ShoppingCart/README.md

 This project contains a Python program that implements a simple **Shopping Cart** system.
 It allows users to add products to a cart, manage the items, and calculate the total price.

-## How It Works
+## Algorithm

-The program uses Python functions and basic data structures to manage the shopping cart.

-The program:

-* Displays available products.
+The script manages the cart using basic data structures (like lists or dictionaries).
+The step-by-step algorithm is as follows:

+1. **Initialize:** Create an empty list or dictionary to represent the shopping cart.
+2. **Add Items:** When a user adds an item, capture the item's name, price, and quantity.
+Append this data as a record to the cart structure.
+3. **View Cart:** Iterate through the cart data structure and display each item's name, price, quantity, and subtotal.
+4. **Calculate Total:**
+   * Initialize a `total_cost` variable to 0.
+   * Loop through each item currently in the cart.
-* Allows the user to add products to the cart.
+   * Multiply the item's price by its quantity and add it to `total_cost`.
-* Stores the selected products and their quantities.
-* Calculates the total cost of the items.
-* Displays the final shopping cart and total amount.

-## Usage

-When the script is executed, the user can select products and add them to the shopping cart.
-The program then calculates and displays the total price.

-## Input and Output
+5. **Output:** Return or print the final `total_cost` and a summary of the cart.
 ### Input